-You’ve gotten hurt in an accident, and now you wonder if you need to hire an attorney.
+You’ve gotten hurt in a South Carolina accident, and now you wonder if you need to hire an attorney.
 It’s an important question, so pat yourself on the back for even asking.

 At the moment, as you struggle to recover from your injuries and juggle doctor and therapy appointments, the “attorney question” may not seem urgent.
 It’s not like you’ve got an acute problem, but it needs to be dealt with.
 A serious, unaddressed legal problem is like a serious, untreated wound—it can fester into a massive, crippling problem that can haunt you for life.

 Wondering if you’re hurt seriously enough to consider a lawyer?
 Here’s an article that can help with that, including tips on how to deal with the insurance company if your injuries aren’t severe enough to need an attorney.

 - You’re an inexperienced victim facing a massive insurance company that makes money by shortchanging you.
 Sure State Farm, Allstate, GEICO, and Progressive make funny commercials about helping people.
 But it’s only people who pay them premiums so they can add to their billions to buy more Super Bowl ads!
 Notice none of those charming ads contain a single injured victim the insurance company’s eager to do right by.
 Their claim representative is a professional whose job performance is judged by how often he cheats people like you out of the money they need.

 - You don’t know how much of a settlement to ask for—and it might be way more than you think.
 Valuing a case is hard work because it’s based on many factors.
 For a slip or trip and fall case, you’ve got to take a hard look at whether you can convincingly prove fault.
 Medical malpractice cases require experts, which have to be figured into the cost of bringing a case.
 And you need an experienced, professional eye to gauge if your case truly has the potential for punitive damages.